Foo Fighters: Sonic Highways and Saint Cecilia EP (2013–2015)

 The Foo Fighters planned to follow their international tour with a North American tour to promote Sonic Highways, beginning with a special Fourth of July event in Washington, D.C., that would commemorate the band's 20th anniversary.
 The all-day event was to be held at Washington's RFK Stadium featuring performances by Joan Jett and the Blackhearts, Heart, LL Cool J, Gary Clark Jr., and Buddy Guy.
 Dave Grohl's injury initially led to speculation that the band would drop out of the event but they later confirmed they would perform; however, the injury did prevent them from headlining the 2015 Glastonbury Festival.
 The band performed for 48,000 people with Grohl in a custom-built moving throne which he claimed to have designed himself while on painkillers.

 Beginning with the show on July 4, the Foo Fighters re-branded the North American tour as the Broken Leg Tour.
 The band continued to use the name at later North American performances.
 Prior to their August 21 concert at the Sprint Center in Kansas City, Missouri, the band rickrolled protesting members of the Westboro Baptist Church, as they had also done in 2011.

 On November 23, 2015, a surprise release following a month-long countdown clock on the Foo Fighters' website revealed the free EP Saint Cecilia, including a single of the same name.
 Alongside its release, Grohl announced that the band would be going on an indefinite hiatus.
+Saint Cecilia was also the first release by the band in which touring keyboardist Rami Jaffee was credited as an official member.